 Cost of Internet: How Much Should I Pay for Internet?

-Like water and electricity, Wi-Fi is one of your fundamental amenities, which means that it’s important to budget internet prices into your overall bills.
+Like water and electricity, WiFi is a fundamental amenity, which means it’s important to budget internet price into your overall bills.
 But how much does internet cost?
-In this guide, we’ll highlight factors that influence internet cost per month, and how to select the ideal internet provider for your home.
+In this guide, we’ll highlight factors that influence the price of internet per month, as well as how to select the ideal internet provider for your home.

 Internet prices are dependent on several different factors.
-The cost depends primarily on the speed of the internet, your internet package, and which type of internet you choose.
-You should shop around and see which company has the best available rates before signing a contract.
-Below are some of the steps you can follow to avoid overpaying for internet.
+The cost depends primarily on the speed of the internet service, your internet package and which type of internet you choose.
+According to Leichtman Research Group, the average internet cost per U.S. consumer is $60/mo.